OpenMoonRay/openmoonray-docs/docs/scene-classes/cameras/OrthographicCamera.md

         default: 0.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Controls the strength of weights as samples approach the weight location</p>
+        <p class="scene-class-attr-comment">Controls the strength of weights as samples approach the weight location</p>

     </p>